Capricorn Coast: Geography

 The Capricorn Coast features long sweeping beaches with shallow seas, dotted with rocky outcrops, the remnants of long-extinct volcanoes.
 The soil inland is red which is well suited to the many fruit crops growing in the area, while pockets of darker soils and clays are more suitable for grazing.
 In the north, the hills rise to form the Byfield Range which is home to stands of virgin rainforest.

 Double Head volcanic plug near Rosslyn Bay Marina.

 Most of the population of the Capricorn Coast is centred in and around Yeppoon and Emu Park.
-The two towns are joined by the Scenic Highway which hugs a coastline dotted with coves and beaches and headlands.
-These headlands are the remnants of volcanic trachyte plugs and have allowed the formation of shallow beaches.
-The two towns are also linked by the Western Yeppoon-Emu Park Road (also called Tanby Road South), which is a newer inland route developed to keep up with the Capricorn Coast's rapid growth.
+The two towns are joined by the coastal Scenic Highway The two towns are also linked by Tanby Road which is an inland route.

-Further south, separated by the broad mouth of Coorooman Creek, lies Keppel Sands.
-While the township is small having a population of 318 in 2006, its relative isolation makes Keppel Sands a significant community centre for people living in the surrounding rural areas of Joskeleigh, Coowonga, Tungamull, and Cawarral.

-Directly offshore and visible from most seaside towns on the Capricorn Coast is the popular tourist destination, Great Keppel Island.
-Dozens of smaller islands and atolls also dot the coastline.

 Sub-regions

-Due to the size of the Capricorn Coast, its geography and demographics are diverse, however the region has four distinct sections within it.
+Due to the size of the Capricorn Coast, its geography and demographics are diverse, however the region has four distinct sections within it: